gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## Establishment of a Protected Association {#establishment-procedure}

-An SCTP Endpoint acting as initiator willing to create a DTLS 1.3 chunk protected association MUST send to the remote peer an INIT chunk containing the DTLS 1.3 Chunk Protected Association parameter (see {{protectedassoc-parameter}}) indicating supported and preferred key-management solutions (see
+An SCTP Endpoint acting as initiator willing to create a DTLS 1.3 chunk protected association sends to the remote peer an INIT chunk containing the DTLS 1.3 Chunk Protected Association parameter (see {{protectedassoc-parameter}}) indicating supported and preferred key-management solutions (see